 In my seminars I talk about the three magic formulas you need to know if you want to understand how centrifugal pumps function.

-1. As the velocity of a liquid increases, the pressure will decrease, and as the velocity of a liquid decreases the pressure will increase.2.
-Pressure acting on an area creates a force.
+As the velocity of a liquid increases, the pressure, ninety degrees to the flow, will decrease, and as the velocity of a liquid decreases the pressure, ninety degrees to the flow will increase.

 3. Velocity times area must remain a constant if liquid is to flow.